auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent.md

 ---
 # GDPR Compliance: Conditions for Consent

-According to article 7 of GDPR, you have to ask users for consent on the processing of their personal data, in a clear and easily accessible form.
-You also have to be able to show that the user has consented, and provide an easy way to withdraw consent at any time.
+According to Article 7 of GDPR, you must ask users to consent on the processing of their personal data in a clear and easily accessible form.
+You must also show that the user has consented, and provide an easy way to withdraw consent at any time.

 This article explains how you can use Auth0 features to implement these requirements.